Hosting an Event with RTN

 2. Adjudicators and Musicians

 a.
-Local feis hosts must make every attempt to hire an ADCRG who is a member of RTN for all events.
+Local feis hosts should make every attempt to hire an ADCRG who is a member of RTN for all events.
 When an RTN ADCRG is not available, feis hosts may hire an ADCRG certified by another Irish Dance organization.

 b.
 Guest ADCRGs from other organizations are encouraged for Championship Events.